danielFHcode/typst-screenplay/README.md

 Check [docs.md](docs.md) for the full documentation.

+You can also read [example.typ](example.typ) for an example screenplay (the first 2 pages of jurassic park).

 ## Improvements

 This library is still pre-1.0, so the look and fill of it still isn't finalized.
 If you have any suggestions for improvements to make screenplays look more professional of readable, or you found some issue/bug/missing feature - please create an issue on the github and, if you are able to, please consider contributing.